mohamuhsin/grammer-checker/README.md

 ### Patting Yourself on the Back

 **12.** Great work!
 You’ve vastly improved the story using some of the most important iterator methods available to us to use as JavaScript developers.

-Feel free to continue using iterator methods to make further edits, or click Next to continue your learning journey.